 How to Make the DIY Fluffy Slime Recipe With These Fluffy Slime Ingredients

-check out this diy slime recipe video towards the top for an additional quick tutorial
+check out this diy slime recipe video for an additional quick tutorial

 Ingredients & Supplies Needed